 Flexibility & Customization

-Hybrid cloud environments allow organizations to tailor their security measures based on the sensitivity of data and specific compliance requirements.
-You can keep your critical workloads in the more secure private cloud while relegating the less sensitive tasks to the public cloud for scalability purposes.
+Hybrid cloud environments allow organizations to tailor their security measures based on data sensitivity and specific compliance requirements.
+You can keep your critical workloads in the more secure private cloud while relegating the less sensitive tasks to the public cloud for scalability.

 -